SharePoint/sp-dev-docs/docs/sp-add-ins/add-first-run-logic-to-the-provider-hosted-add-in.md

       internal static Version localVersion;
     ```

+   Note the following about this code:

-   The first field holds the `SharePointContext` object that is needed to make CRUD operations on SharePoint.
+   - The first field holds the `SharePointContext` object that is needed to make CRUD operations on SharePoint.

-   The second field holds the version number of the add-in that is installed on the host web.
+   - The second field holds the version number of the add-in that is installed on the host web.
 This value is initially different from the default value (**0000.0000.0000.0000**) that is recorded in the corporate **Tenants** table when the installation handler registers the tenant.
 For example, the first version of the add-in will be **1.0.0.0**.

 7. Create the following static property to hold the version of the add-in that is currently recorded in the corporate **Tenants** table.
 It uses the two methods that were already in the file to get and set this value.